 Before starting your renovation, go through your home and identify items you no longer need.
 Instead of throwing them away, consider donating them.
 Clothes, furniture, and appliances can find new homes instead of ending up in a landfill.

 Many charitable organizations will take your unwanted items, and some will even pick them up from your home.
-Donating is a responsible way to minimize waste and provide much-needed items to others.
+Donating is responsible for managing waste and providing much-needed items to others.

 Using Recycled and Reclaimed Materials

-Recycled and reclaimed materials often have character and unique aspects, adding to the charm of your renovation.
+Recycled and reclaimed materials often have their history or character, adding to the charm of your renovation.
 They are also more environmentally friendly, keeping waste out of landfills and reducing the need for new materials.

 Implementing a Construction Waste Management Plan

-Work with your contractor to ensure they understand and can help implement the plan.
-Properly managing construction waste reduces the environmental impact of your renovation and ensures responsible disposal.
+Please work with your contractor to ensure they understand and can help implement the plan.
+Effectively managing construction waste reduces the environmental impact of your renovation and ensures responsible disposal.